SALASJA/screening_question_solution/README.txt

 8   5   9   3

-We can see a traversal is would be (3,7,4,9)
+We can see a traversal would be (3,7,4,9)

 where the sum is 23, and this is the traversal with the max sum out of all traversals.